-The Northern Territory had the highest imprisonment rate in Australia, at 955 prisoners per 100,000 adults.
+The Northern Territory had the highest imprisonment rate in Australia at 942.9 prisoners per 100,000 adults.
 This is significantly higher than all other states and territories.
-At 344.1 prisoners per 100,000 adults, the imprisonment rate in Western Australia was also substantially higher than the national average.
+At 344.7 prisoners per 100,000 adults, the imprisonment rate in Western Australia was also substantially higher than the national average.

-Imprisonment rates per 100,000 adults for Australian states and territories, June 2018
+Imprisonment rate per 100,000 adults for each Australian state and territory, June 2019

 Hover over a bar in the graph to display the imprisonment rate and the number imprisoned for each state and territory.
 The vertical line shows the national rate.